 Given the potential economic power and growth involved, it is questionable whether platforms should be the main arbiters for constructing the sharing economy universe and its rules.

 It is crucial that civic society, governments, NGOs, regulators and legislators, rise to the challenge of allowing the sharing economy to innovate and flourish.

 Working together, and using a range of tools, whether that is trust frameworks such as those deployed by BlaBlaCar, or digital cues, blockchain technology, or other trust promoting mechanisms, these stakeholders should be able to go a long way towards overcoming any current trust deficit and inspiring trust in the sharing economy overall.

 In doing so they can fulfil the promise of the sharing economy as a way to use resources more efficiently, deliver environmental and economic benefits, and enable strangers across the globe to connect in confidence.

 Möhlmann, M. and Geissinger, A. (2018), Trust in the Sharing Economy: Platform-Mediated Peer Trust.
 In Davidson, N., Infranca, J., Finck, M. (eds.)
 Cambridge Handbook on Law and Regulation of the Sharing Economy (2018).
 Cambridge University Press.

 Mareike Möhlmann is Assistant Professor of Information Systems & Management and teaches Digital Marketing Technology and Management on the suite of MSc Business courses and MSc Management of Information Systems & Digital Innovation.
-She also lectures on Design Thinking in Digital Innovation on the Undergraduate programme.
+She also teaches on The Executive Diploma in Digital Leadership and lectures on Design Thinking in Digital Innovation on the Undergraduate programme.